Now Including Women's Vests - September 2017

-All of the packs we reviewed will accommodate a bladder, even if they don't come with one included.
-If you're going to purchase a bladder separately, be sure to check our individual reviews.
-These list the manufacturer-specific bladder that is designed to be compatible with that pack.
+All of the products we reviewed will accommodate a bladder, even if they don't come with one included.
+If you're going to purchase a bladder separately, be sure to check our reviews.
+The reviews list the manufacturer-specific bladder that is designed to be compatible with that pack.

 Mounting the hydration system on the chest is becoming increasingly common and popular for running.
 Ultimate Direction popularized this system, although it was certainly in limited use beforehand.
-Basically, your water is stored in two bottles that are held by extra large pockets on the chest attached to the shoulder straps.
+Your water is stored in two bottles that are held by extra large pockets on the chest attached to the shoulder straps.
 Advantages of this system are that with two bottles, you can have two different liquids with you at any time.
 It is also easy to see how close you are to empty, and thus easier to ration, and with easier access to bottles as compared to a bladder, it is much quicker and simpler to refill.
-Some people also feel like chest-mounted bottles balance out the body better (the weight of gear on the back balanced by the weight of water on the front) which can lead to less fatigue of the back muscles when running with a pack for a long period of time.
-The disadvantages are that you have sloshing water bottles on your chest.
-This can be annoying, and depending on the shape and hardness of the bottles, also uncomfortable.
-It can also be anatomically difficult for women.
+Some people also feel like chest-mounted bottles balance out the body better (the weight of gear on the back balanced by the weight of water on the front) which can lead to less fatigue of the back muscles when running with a pack for an extended period of time.
+The disadvantages are that you have sloshing water bottles on your chest; this can be annoying, and depending on the shape and hardness of the bottles, also uncomfortable.

 Chest-Mounted Soft Flasks

 The Salomon ADV Skin 12 Set (our Editors' Choice winner) uses chest-mounted soft-flasks as its primary hydration system.
-A modification on the chest-mounted water bottle system, soft flasks are essentially mini bladders with water bottle style nozzles rather than a hose.
+A modification on the chest-mounted water bottle system, soft flasks are mostly mini bladders with water bottle style nozzles rather than a hose.
 They are soft and can change shape.
-This is a preferable system to chest-mounted bottles as it eliminates discomfort from pressure points, and also eliminates sloshing of liquid in the bottles.
+This is an excellent system to chest-mounted bottles as it eliminates discomfort from pressure points, and also reduces sloshing of liquid in the bottles.
 For 2017, Ultimate Direction updated their packs to use a similar soft flask as opposed to the hard bottles of yesteryear.
 Both the Ultra Vesta

 If you want to add the high-performing Salomon Soft Flask to another pack, you can purchase them separately.

-Besides carrying water, the other purpose of a hydration pack for running is to carry the clothing, food, and equipment you need for an effective long run or adventure, without having it disrupt your running stride.
+Besides carrying water, the other purpose of a hydration pack for running is to carry the clothing, food, and equipment you need for a successful long run or adventure, without having it disrupt your running stride.
 Without enough storage capacity, it is impossible to carry what you need.
 This category goes hand-in-hand with the one below, Pockets

-A hydration pack in this category is not for everyone, but if you are an avid runner in need of something more sufficient than a water bottle, these packs may revolutionize your experience.
-Designed to be more streamlined than regular backpacks, the hydration packs in this review are specific to running with a form that helps to keep the pack in place during the natural motion of running.
-Choosing the right pack can be difficult as each pack has its own features and design fit for specific preferences.
+A hydration pack in this category is not for everyone, but if you are an avid runner in need of something more sufficient than a water bottle, these models may revolutionize your experience.
+Designed to be more streamlined than regular backpacks, the hydration packs for running in this review are specific to running with a form that helps to keep the model in place during the natural motion of running.
+Choosing the right contender can be difficult as each model has its features and design fit for specific preferences.
 The choice between a bladder and hose system or chest-mounted soft flasks or bottles is a good place to start when selecting the right pack for you.
-Make sure to read our Buying Advice